Agnes-L/Mc-ADFAL/README.md

 Raw data can also be accessed from zenodo (https://zenodo.org/records/15034076).

 Data Preparation
 Once the environment is set up, you need to prepare the whole data files (.csv) and place them in the ..data\davis\raw folder.
+(Note:"davis" can be replaced with any folder name.)
 The data file should follow these format requirements:

 Data Columns: